 UPDATE JUNE 2016: We are pleased to announce that ALL MyDec accountholders can now e-record “exempt” deeds.
 Click HERE for more information.

 UPDATE APRIL 2016: In an effort to provide more clarity to who can e-record deeds and who cannot, the text that follows is what is sent to those entities who turn in their Acknowledgement Form – Please subscribe to our Blog on our Homepage to be notified when law firms are eligible to begin e-recording EXEMPT deeds –

-Please be aware that there are currently two eligibility standards for e-recording, based on whether you plan to e-record deeds/conveyances or not.
-At this time, only title companies may e-record deeds/conveyances; e-recording of non-conveyance documents like Mortgages, Assignments, and Releases, is open to any entity that complies with basic recording requirements, and e-recording requirements.
+Please be aware that there are currently two eligibility standards for e-recording, based on whether you plan to e-record deeds/conveyances with consideration, or not.
+At this time, only title companies may e-record deeds/conveyances with consideration; e-recording of fully exempt deeds and non-conveyance documents like Mortgages, Assignments, and Releases, is open to any entity that complies with basic recording requirements, and e-recording requirements.
 More info here: http://cookrecorder.com/faqs/#basics.

-Before you electronically submit any deeds directly, you must obtain contractual approval as a stamp authorizer – and a corresponding Settlement Agency MyDec Account – from the State of Illinois – Department of Revenue.
-This is a requirement to electronically record deeds and conveyances, even if they are exempt from real estate transfer tax.
-Once you are approved and able to transmit daily the transfer taxes owed by ACH to CCRD, you will be eligible to e-record deeds.
+Before you electronically submit any deeds with consideration directly, you must obtain contractual approval as a stamp authorizer – and a corresponding Settlement Agency MyDec Account – from the State of Illinois – Department of Revenue.
+This is a requirement to electronically record deeds and conveyances where transfer tax is owed.
+Once you are approved and able to transmit daily the transfer taxes owed by ACH to CCRD, you will be eligible to e-record deeds with consideration.